dashapetr/smart-assistant-agent/README.md

 :bookmark_tabs: You can ask for a summary of messages from a specific chat.

+If your chat is in a language other than English, the language will be detected and the chat will be translated to English before summarization.

 ![Summarize messages example](images/summarize-messages-example.jpg)

 ### 4 - Query chats based on a custom prompt:

 :mag: You can query a specific chat by asking any questions.

+If your chat is in a language other than English, the language will be detected and the chat will be translated to English before querying.

 ![Answer questions](images/answer-questions.jpg)